 Click & Grow basil was the slowest.
 Good plant health, no complaints there, but I wasn’t getting meaningful harvests until week five.
 The light cycle isn’t adjustable, which is the limitation.
 What you get is what you get.

 Cilantro was a mess in all three systems, honestly.
 I don’t know if it’s just a difficult herb for hydroponics or if I was doing something wrong.
-Mint absolutely exploded in the iDOO, to the point where I had to cut it back aggressively to keep it from taking over the pods next to it.
+Mint exploded in the iDOO, to the point where I had to cut it back aggressively to keep it from taking over the pods next to it.

 Build quality and the long-term ownership question